Perioperative Quality Improvement and Patient Safety (MSH)

 5. Contribute to postgraduate resident education in perioperative QIPS.

-6. Participate and lead institutional Morbidity and Mortality rounds and formulate action plans for relevant patient safety related adverse events.
+6. Participate and lead institutional morbidity and mortality rounds and formulate action plans for relevant patient safety-related adverse events.

 Eligibility and Requirements